Developmental psychology: Infant cognition: the Piagetian era

 Piaget suggested that an infant's perception and understanding of the world depended on their motor development, which was required for the infant to link visual, tactile and motor representations of objects.
+The concept of object permanence refers to the knowledge that an object exists even when it is not directly perceived or visible; in other words, something is still there even if it is not visible.
+This is a crucial developmental milestone for infants, who learn that something is not necessarily lost forever just because it is hidden.
+When a child displays object permanence, they will look for a toy that is hidden, showing that they are aware that the item is still there even when it is covered by a blanket.
+Most babies start to exhibit symptoms of object permanence around the age of eight months.
 According to this theory, infants develop object permanence through touching and handling objects.
-Infants also learn the understanding that objects are solid and permanent and continue to exist when out of sight.

 Piaget's sensorimotor stage comprised six sub-stages (see sensorimotor stages for more detail).
 In the early stages, development arises out of movements caused by primitive reflexes.
 Discovery of new behaviors results from classical and operant conditioning, and the formation of habits.
 From eight months the infant is able to uncover a hidden object but will persevere when the object is moved.

-Piaget came to his conclusion that infants lacked a complete understanding of object permanence before 18 months after observing infants' failure before this age to look for an object where it was last seen.
-Instead, infants continue to look for an object where it was first seen, committing the "A-not-B error".
-Some researchers have suggested that before the age of eight to nine months, infants' inability to understand object permanence extends to people, which explains why infants at this age do not cry when their mothers are gone ("Out of sight, out of mind").
+Piaget concluded that infants lacked object permanence before 18 months when infants' before this age failed to look for an object where it had last been seen.
+Instead, infants continued to look for an object where it was first seen, committing the "A-not-B error".
+Some researchers have suggested that before the age of 8–9 months, infants' inability to understand object permanence extends to people, which explains why infants at this age do not cry when their mothers are gone ("Out of sight, out of mind").